stanley108/workshop-of-sky130/README.md

       b.
 Behavioral Modeling – Allows the microarchitecture modeling to be performed with behavior-based modeling in HDL.
 This method bridges the gap between C and HDL allowing HDL design to be performed

-  3. RTL Verification
+  3. RTL Verification - Behavioral verification of design

-  4. DFT Insertion
+  4. DFT Insertion - Design-for-Test Circuit Insertion

   5. Logic Synthesis – Logic synthesis uses the RTL netlist to perform HDL technology mapping.
 The synthesis process is normally performed in two major steps: